 Samantha Dena (Regan) A graduate of The American Musical and Dramatic Academy in NYC, Samantha has performed in various regional and off broadway productions.
 Favorite roles include Helena in All's Well That Ends Well (with Capital Classics in West Hartford, CT), Puck in A Midsummer Night's Dream (performed in Stratford Upon Avon, England), and Olivia in Twelfth Night (performed in Original Pronunciation).
 She can also be seen on the new webseries Coffee Shop Show as Claire!
 Visit samanthadena.com for more.

 Steve Lebens (Albany) has worked extensively in Washington, D.C., theaters.
-Most recently he played Polonius and the Ghost in Hamlet and Mr. Frank in The Diary of Anne Frank at Compass Rose Theatre.
+Most recently he revisited the role of Albany in Lean and Hungry Theater’s production of King Lear.
+He also played Polonius and the Ghost in Hamlet and Mr. Frank in The Diary of Anne Frank at Compass Rose Theatre.
 He was a company member of the American Century Theater, where he starred in critically acclaimed productions of 12 Angry Men, Judgment at Nuremberg, I Do I Do and Will Success Spoil Rock Hunter.
 He has also worked at The Studio Theatre, The Folger Shakespeare Theater, Signature Theatre, The Source Theatre, and The Guthrie Theater in Minneapolis, where he began his professional career.
 Internationally, he produced and starred in productions of K2, Three Sisters, A Walk in the Woods and True West with the Theater of the Americas in Bogota, Colombia, and in The Lion in Winter with the Drama Circle in Karachi, Pakistan.
 Film and television credits include House of Cards, VEEP, Law and Order: Criminal Intent, El Amor es mas Fuerte, Te Quiero Pecas and Field of Lost Shoes.

 Todd Mazzie (Knight/Soldier) is thrilled to be working with Alexander Barnett on King Lear.
 His last Shakespearean role was Lysimachus in Pittsburgh Repertory Theater's Pericles.
 Todd has a Bachelor of Arts in acting from The University of Pittsburgh and has been performing on stage and film for more than eighteen years.
 He recently appeared as Churchill's Aide on The History Channel's The World Wars and has done various featured background roles with Turn on AMC and Veep on HBO.
 In 2014 Todd was seen as Clive in Frederick Town Player's See How They Run and Cléante in The Rockville Little Theater's The Miser, Vince Fontaine in Rockville Musical Theater's Grease and Richard in an original debut of A Revolutionary Christmas by Reiner Prochaska with the Maryland Ensemble Theater.